redis/redis-doc/commands/blpop.md

 ## Non-blocking behavior

-When `BLPOP` is called, if at least one of the specified keys contain a non-empty list, an element is popped from the head of the list and returned to the caller together with the `key` it was popped from.
+When `BLPOP` is called, if at least one of the specified keys contains a non-empty list, an element is popped from the head of the list and returned to the caller together with the `key` it was popped from.